ClassicUO/classicuo-web/site/features/autoloot.md

 ---
 # Loot Agent

-The loot agent automatically collects items from corpses based a white-listed set of items you add.
+The loot agent automatically collects items from corpses based on a white-listed set of items you add.

 ::: info
 Enable `Modern Loot Gump` in the Loot Agent options to use.